 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the aggregate of the consideration transferred, measured at the acquisition date fair value and the amount of any non-controlling interests in the acquiree.
 For each business combination the Group elects whether to measure the non-controlling interests in the acquiree at fair value or at the proportionate share of the acquiree's identifiable net assets.
 Any excess of the cost of acquisition over the Group's share of the fair values of the identifiable net assets acquired is recognised as goodwill on the consolidated balance sheet.
-Where the Group's share of the fair values of the identifiable net assets acquired is recognised directly in the consolidated income statement in the year of acquisition.
+Where the Group's share of the fair values of the identifiable net assets is greater than the cost of acquisition (i.e. negative goodwill), the difference is recognised directly in the consolidated income statement in the year of acquisition.
 Acquisition related costs are expensed as incurred and included in other operating expenses.